Student Finance

 Types of Loans

-Awarded to students regardless of financial need.
-Borrowers are responsible for any interest that may accrue during the course of study or during grace and deferment periods.
-Interest begins accruing the day the funds are disbursed and will continue to accrue until the day the loan is repaid.
+Offered to students regardless of financial need.
+Borrowers are responsible for any interest that accrues during the course of study or during grace and deferment periods.
+Interest begins accruing the day the loan funds are disbursed to your Hofstra account and will continue to accrue until the day the loan is repaid.
 In addition, there is a loan fee on all Direct Unsubsidized loans (see chart below).
-The loan fee is a percentage of the loan amount and is proportionately deducted from each loan disbursement.
+The loan fee is a percentage of the loan amount and is deducted from each loan disbursement.
+This means the money that pays to your Hofstra account will be less than the amount you actually borrowed.

 Interest rates on these loans are subject to change each year; however, once a loan is borrowed at a certain rate it will remain fixed at that rate for the life of the loan (see chart below).